dsc-courses/bpd-reference/docs/statistical-inference/permutation_test.md

 ```
 ![Distribution](/img/statistical-inference-plots/permutation-test.png)

-From this graph, we can tell that there is barely any data to the **right** of the black vertical line (our observed test statistic), meaning we have a very low p-value!
+From this graph, we can tell that there is barely any data to the **right** of the black vertical line (our observed statistic), meaning we have a very low p-value!